guardian/dotcom-rendering/dotcom-rendering/docs/architecture/027-better-partial-hydration.md

 ### After

-[This PR](https://github.com/guardian/dotcom-rendering/pull/3629) simplifies the process of partial hydration by moving the logic out of a React app and into a simple script tag.
+[This PR](https://github.com/guardian/dotcom-rendering/pull/3629 & https://github.com/guardian/dotcom-rendering/pull/3784) simplifies the process of partial hydration by moving the logic out of a React app and into a simple script tag.
 This removes the need to manage re-renders, can use standard dynamic imports and reduces the effort needed to use.

 To create a new island you now:

-1. Wrap you component on the server with `Hydrate`.
+1. Wrap you component on the server with `Island`.
 2. Add `.importable` to the component filname.
 Eg: `[MyThing].importable.tsx`

 This is simpler to use, harder to make mistakes with and is certain to only ever send the data to the client that is required.